What is Shopify?

 As a result a newer and more powerful platform currently known as Shopify came into existence.
 Shopify today is known for developing computer software to enable anyone to open an online store and or make use of retail point-of-sale systems.
 All in one platform.

 Shopify was developed by using an open source web application “Ruby on Rails”.
-Lutke used this framework and launched their online store after 2 months of development.
+Lutke used this framework and launched their online store after only 2 months of development.

 They even launched a free mobile app on Apple App store in 2010, which allowed Shopify store owners to view and manage their stores from their iOS mobile devices.
+Shopify also has an Android app to manage an online stores.

 In 2013 the founders announced the launch of Shopify payments.
 This simplified the payment system further.
 It allowed the sellers and buyers to accept credit cards without involving any third party gateways.
 This was unlike other e-commerce platforms and later they added an iPad based POS system which payments could be received using an iPad.